FAIRmat-NFDI/pynxtools/docs/how-tos/build-a-plugin.md

 ```
 ### The reader template dictionary

-The read function takes a [`Template`](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/template.py) dictionary, which is used to map from the measurement (meta)data to the concepts defined in the application definition.
-It contains keys based on the provided NXDL file (you can get an empty template by using `dataconverter generate-template`).
+The read function takes a [`Template`](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/template.py) dictionary, which is used to map from the measurement (meta)data to the concepts defined in the NeXus application definition.
+The template contains keys that match the concepts in the provided NXDL file (you can get an empty template by using `dataconverter generate-template`).

 The returned template dictionary should contain keys that exist in the template as defined below.
 The values of these keys have to be data objects to populate the output NeXus file.
 They can be lists, numpy arrays, numpy bytes, numpy floats, numpy ints, ... .
 Practically you can pass any value that can be handled by the `h5py` package.